coreweave/tensorizer/README.md

 datatype that the raw data should be interpreted as in such cases.
 For all other datatypes that require no special handling, these are returned as `False` and `None`, respectively.
+The exact numpy datatypes used by the returned opaque `numpy.ndarray` objects is not guaranteed, and should not be relied upon.

 ## Running Tests
 `tensorizer` uses `unittest` for testing.